vigetlabs/gangway/README.md

 body       : The request body
-method     : Request method (GET, POST, PUT, PATCH, DELETE, etc...) beforeSend : Configure an instance of superagent before the request is sent onResponse : Run before resolving a request for preprocessing data params     : Populate bindings in paths and are sent as request bodies.
+method     : Request method (GET, POST, PUT, PATCH, DELETE, etc...) beforeSend : Configure an instance of superagent before the request is sent onResponse : Run before resolving a request to preprocessing data onError    : Run before rejecting a request to preprocessing errors params     : Populate bindings in paths and are sent as request bodies.
 Defaults to body. path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON